chubetho/Bachelor_Thesis/chapters/conclusion.typ

 }
 #v(1em)

 An important metric to consider is the JavaScript Transfer Size, which accounts for approximately 85-90% of the Total Transfer Size.
 In the micro frontends implementation, this transfer size is nearly double that of the @spa version, leading to longer page load times.
 The primary reason for this increase is the requirement for the host application to fetch the `remoteEntry.js` files from its remote modules.
 These entry files play a crucial role in Module Federation, containing essential information about the remote module, such as its name and the components it exposes @_ModuleFederation_.
-This additional overhead can slow down the initial load, as the host must retrieve and process these files to properly display the micro frontends and manage their interactions.
+This additional overhead will slow down the initial load, as the host must retrieve and process these files to properly display the micro frontends and manage their interactions.

 == Limitations

-Due to the limited scope of the experiment, the implemented application remains relatively small, making it challenging to fully evaluate the advantages of micro frontend architecture in a large-scale web application.
-This smaller scale also accounts for why the monolithic @spa, which is generally more efficient for smaller projects, outperformed the micro frontend version in terms of performance.
-Additionally, the experiment concentrated on a single approach to implementing micro frontends, leaving several important aspects unexplored.
-For example, the potential benefits of using native Web Components instead of Module Federation were not examined, nor was the impact of integrating Module Federation with server-side composition.
-These unexplored alternatives could offer valuable insights into how micro frontends may function in different scenarios and when scaling for larger, more complex applications.
+Due to the limited scope of the experiment, the implemented application is relatively small, making it difficult to fully examine the advantages of micro frontend architecture for larger, more complex applications.
+Additionally, the experiment focused on a single implementation approach, leaving several key aspects unexplored.
+For instance, the potential benefits of using native Web Components instead of Module Federation, as well as the impact of integrating Module Federation with server-side composition, were not examined.
+These alternatives could offer valuable insights into how micro frontends might perform in different scenarios.

 #pagebreak(weak: true)